anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.rst

 .. figure:: ../figures/RA1-Ch04-Basic-host-config.png
    :alt: Basic Profile Host Configuration
    :align: center
+   :name: Basic Profile Host Configuration

-Figure 4-1: Basic Profile Host Configuration (example and simplified)
+   Basic Profile Host Configuration (example and simplified)

-Let us refer to the data traffic networking configuration of Figure 4-1 to be part of the hp-B1-a and hp-B4-a host profiles and this requires the configurations as Table 4-3.
+Let us refer to the data traffic networking configuration of :numref:`Basic Profile Host Configuration` to be part of the hp-B1-a and hp-B4-a host profiles and this requires the configurations as Table :ref:`Configuration of Basic Flavor Capabilities`.

+.. _Configuration of Basic Flavor Capabilities:
 .. list-table:: Configuration of Basic Flavor Capabilities
    :widths: 20 10 10 10
    :header-rows: 1